-The City of Bloomington has intertwining Master Plans to guide us in planning and developing our City into the future.
+The City of Bloomington has intertwining Master Plans to guide the city's planning and development into the future.
 These Plans help ensure that future growth fits within well-balanced, well-thought out guidelines.
-Below is a list of Master Plans related to our City's economic growth and development.
+Below is a list of Master Plans related to Bloomington's economic growth and development.

 Adopted August 24, 2015, this 20-year comprehensive plan provides a context for decisions about growth and development in the City of Bloomington.
 It reflects the City’s policy intent with respect to many issues that confront Bloomington, including built, fiscal, social, environment and economic conditions.
 This plan sets forth a series of goals to be achieved over the next twenty years, defines objectives to be reached in support of the goals, and recommends actions by the City, and its regional partners, to reach the objectives.